 Press and Recognition

-BPM has a regular column in industry publication Photo Ed magazine.
-Find back issues featuring mentees Sumi Suddiqa and Joel Rodriguez here.
+BPM had a regular column in the industry publication Photo Ed magazine.
+Find back issues featuring mentees Sumi Suddiqa and Joel Rodriguezhere.

 The photo industry must-read PhotoShelter Blog profiled BPM in the fall of 2021.
 Read the interview here or click on the link below.